 Debra Hewitt, M.S.

 Debra holds both undergraduate and graduate degrees from the University of Central Florida and Nova Southeastern University, respectively.
-Debra has worked with adoptive families, providing home studies and adoption services for over 18 years.
+Debra has worked with adoptive families, providing home studies and adoption services for over 21 years.
 Debra employs a team of social workers to help her offer services to the entire State of Florida.
-All of her social workers are also adoptive parents and their passion for helping families goes way beyond the paperwork.
+All of her social workers have a passion for helping families grow.

 On the personal side, Debra truly understands the adoption process which ends in the ultimate thrill: a family.
 She and her husband, John, have three adopted children that bring joy to their lives every single day.
 Debra is active in the central Florida adoption community, providing support to waiting families and to those who already have a placement of a child, but may still have questions from the most simple to emotional and complex.
-Throughout her career, Debra has helped over 2000 children find a permanent home with loving parents.
-When she finds a brief moment of downtime, Debra enjoys running, reading and sewing.
+Throughout her career, Debra has helped over 3,000 children find a permanent home with loving parents.
+When she finds a brief moment of downtime, Debra enjoys walking, reading, sewing and watching Hallmark Christmas movies.

 About Pam Weyh